spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/edge-host-management.md

 ![A diagram illustrating how users and use EdgeForge and Edge Management Console to deploy Edge hosts without a Palette connection](/clusters_edge_emc_workflow.png)

 EMC is designed for Edge deployment in disconnected environments.
-A disconnected environment means that the Edge host does not have a connection to a central Palette instance.
-EMC's functionalities are not available if your cluster has a connection to a central Palette instance.
+A disconnected environment means that the Edge host does not have a connection to a Palette instance.
+EMC's functionalities are not available if your cluster has a connection to a Palette instance.

 Refer to the follow resources to learn how to use EMC to manage your disconnected Edge deployment: